South Indian Lemon Rice

 Here are some tips for cooking rice perfectly every time in a pot:

-• Check for doneness after 15 minutes.
+- Check for doneness after 15 minutes.
 Use a fork to fluff the rice.
-If it’s still a little hard in the center, replace the lid and cook for 5 more minutes.
+If it’s still a little hard in the centre, replace the lid and cook for 5 more minutes.

 Cooking Rice in a Pressure Cooker